fpdavis/MTOvJoyFeeder/README.md

 In the above scenario left movement might appear erratic as the two joysticks change their positions.

+### Installation

+You first need to install either vJoy or ScpVbus.
+ScpVbus emulated controllers are supported by mroe modern Windows programs than vJoy.
+It emulates a traditional xBox controller.
+Next download and install MTOvJoyFeeder.
+I recommend running the console application from the command line.
+Click on the Windows Key, type CMD and hit enter, then change directories (cd) to where you installed MTOvJoyFeeder.
+Entering MTOvJoyFeeder and hitting enter will run the application.
+Hitting Ctrl-c will exit the application.
+When you run MTOvJoyFeeder for the first time it will scan for all of your connected controllers and automatially generate a file called MTOvJoyFeeder.json in the installed directory.
+This file will be created anytime it does not exist.
+You can specify the name and location of this file in the MTOvJoyFeeder.exe.config file or on the command line when the application is run
+(enter MTOvJoyFeeder.exe --help for help with command line options).

+The automatically generated MTOvJoyFeeder.json file will map every physical controller to the first virtual vJoy controller and the first virtual vXbox controller, regardless if they exist.
+You will need to modify the MTOvJoyFeeder.json in your favorite text editor and change the numbers between the brackets for Map_To_vJoyDevice_Ids and Map_To_xBox_Ids to the ids of the virtual controllers you want the physical controller mapped to.
+You can delete any controllers from the file that you do not want to map or simply delete the numbers between the brackets to exclude mapping the physical controller to either a vJoy or vXbox device.
+Multiple Ids may be added seperated by commas to map a single physical device to multiple virtual devices.

+Example:

+    "Map_To_vJoyDevice_Ids": [ 2, 3 ],
+    "Map_To_xBox_Ids": [ 4 ],

 ### Todo (in order of importance):

+* Add Help details to command line
+* Add cleaner way to exit console application
 * Move some properties from JoystickInfo to JoystickConfig, currently there are some repeated elements that just get copied from JoystickConfig to JoystickInfo
 * Improved documentation/installation instructions
 * Determine current support for Force Feedback in vJoy/vXbox/SharpDX